University of Iowa School of Art and Art History: Graduate archive

-For the past seventy-five years the School of Art and Art History has documented thousands of artworks by artists attending the school's graduate studio programs.
+For the past seventy-five years the School of Art, Art History, and Design has documented thousands of artworks by artists attending the school's graduate studio programs.
 Each graduate student was required to leave behind a work or images of the work they completed during their graduate studies here at the University of Iowa.
 The graduate archive contains over 13,000 images of paintings, prints, photographs, sculptures and other art objects.
 The archive is unique in the country and provides a critical glimpse of academic American art over much of the last century.